WalletScrutiny/WalletScrutinyCom/_hardware/nitrokey.hsm2.md

 >
 > Because I could not find a solution (a "wallet") built on a general purpose smartcard (the so called PKCS#11 type), I decided to write a simple programm to do Bitcoin transactions with a smartcard.
 The same smartcard that I can also use for ssh-login and encryption.

-In conclusion, the only drawback that we can see from using the HSM2 as a Bitcoin wallet is that the **HSM2 does not have any display or input interfaces**.
+In conclusion, this device is a secure element for the use in Bitcoin wallets but **no wallet itself**.